Home / Career Guides / Occupational Therapist (OT)

 How much do occupational therapists make?

-Occupational therapist salaries will vary by experience, industry, education, location, and organization size.
-Specialization within this role, such as pediatric or geriatric occupational therapy, can also affect earning potential.
+OT salaries will vary by experience, industry, education, location, and organization size.
+Specialization within this role, such as pediatric or geriatric occupational therapy, can also affect their earning potential.

 Highest paying industries